Museum of Bags and Purses: Herengracht 573

 The two surviving period rooms were decorated during Pieter de Graeff's time.
 The five ceiling paintings in the smaller period room were painted by Paulus de Fouchier around 1682.
 The central panel depicts a woman representing the city of Amsterdam, surrounded by allegorical representations of Europe, Asia, Africa and the Americas.
 Oceania is not represented due to it still being unknown to the West at the time of painting.

-The next inhabitant was Pieter's grandson, city councillor Gerrit de Graeff (III.) van Zuid-Polsbroek.
+The next inhabitant where Pieter's older son Johan de Graeff and later Gerrit de Graeff (I.) van Zuid-Polsbroek, Gerrit de Graeff (II) van Zuid-Polsbroek, Gerrit de Graeff (III.) van Zuid-Polsbroek and Gerrit de Graeff (IV) van Zuid-Polsbroek all influential city councillors.
 By that time, the De Graeff family had accumulated a substantial fortune, through inheritance and trading with the Dutch East Indies.
 Gerrit lived in the canal house until 1752.
 In the first decades of the eighteenth-century, his successors had the building thoroughly renovated and modernised.
 These renovations can still be seen today, particularly in the larger period room, where both the ceiling paintings and fireplace mantel date from this time.
 The small period room also contains a sumptuously decorated eighteenth-century chimney-piece.

 During the nineteenth-century, the mansion was inhabited by Jeltje de Bosch Kemper.
 An early feminist and member of the women's suffrage movement in the Netherlands, she was one of the first women to speak out about the limited lifestyle upper-class women at the time were expected to lead.
 She also championed women's right to employment, and was a vocal member of the Algemeene Nederlandsche Vrouwenvereeniging Arbeid Adelt ("Universal Dutch Women's Labour Association").
 Together with like-minded people she founded the "Amsterdamsche Huishoudschool", a school to train women in housework, intended for both housewives and those who wished to become professional housekeepers.